StarmanMartin/simple-router/README.md

 ### Sub-Router

 `NewSubRouter(string)` and `NewXHRSubRouter(string)` return a sub-router.
-All routes register on a sub-router have the sub-router base as prefix.
+All routes registerde on a sub-router have the sub-router base as prefix.

 ```go
 // http://localhost:8000/home/less